 Road Networks

 FFC is supporting the improvement of the roads in this region.
 The road network in Colombia is 215,000 km in length of which 23,000 (10,7%) are paved.
 The road infrastructure in Vichada is poor, with no paved roads in the rural areas.
 The rivers in the region are also used for the transportation of goods and supplies.
 Due to the poor transportation infrastructure in the region, the development of agricultural crops, for export purposes, is still severely constrained.
 To allow the situation to be improved, large quantities of lime are required to ameliorate the soil and will need to be delivered.
 We have been involved in the improvement of provincial roads in the project area through logistics assistance.
-The total road kilometres that have been classified so far totals 19.8 kms.
-The construction of the road has also allowed the community of Vichada improved access to the main roads.

 Loading Terminals